School of Engineering

 Adjunct Lecturer, Atmosphere and Energy

-BioKirsten Stasio is a VP at MAP Energy, a renewable energy and natural gas investment firm based in Palo Alto, CA. She also serves as an Adjunct Professor at Stanford University, where she co-teaches Understanding Energy, a course that gives students the knowledge and tools to engage in the energy and sustainability sectors.
-She also helps with the CEE 107R/207R: E3: Extreme Energy Efficiency course hosted in conjunction with the Rocky Mountain Institute.
+BioKirsten Stasio is Executive Director of the Nevada Clean Energy Fund (NCEF).
+She also serves as an Adjunct Lecturer at Stanford University, where she co-teaches Understand Energy, a course that gives students the knowledge and tools to engage in the energy and sustainability sectors.

 Throughout her career, Kirsten has strived to translate her life-long passion for environmental sustainability into real impact across the policy, education, corporate, and investment sectors.
-Prior to joining MAP, she worked at Pacific Gas and Electric (PG&E) where she launched a new energy efficiency initiative with large businesses in the Bay Area.
+Before joining NCEF, Kirsten worked at MAP Energy, an energy investment firm, where she helped scale investments in renewable energy across the US.
+Her early career began at the World Resources Institute (WRI), a non-profit, where she worked with policymakers and other stakeholders to implement climate finance solutions.
+While getting her graduate degree at Stanford, Kirsten worked at Pacific Gas and Electric (PG&E) where she helped launched a new energy efficiency initiative with large businesses in the Bay Area.
 Kirsten also worked at Apple to implement energy measures at Apple's headquarters, retail stores, and data centers.
-Prior to that, she worked at the World Resources Institute (WRI), an environmental think-tank, where she worked with governments around the world to advance climate and energy policies.

-Kirsten joined MAP and began teaching at Stanford in early 2015 after graduating from Stanford with an MBA and an MS degree in the Emmet-Interdisciplinary Program on Environment and Resources (E-IPER).
+Kirsten began teaching at Stanford in early 2015 after graduating from Stanford with an MBA and an MS degree in the Emmet-Interdisciplinary Program on Environment and Resources (E-IPER).
 Kirsten also earned a dual BA in International Relations and French from the University of California, Davis.